Descanonge/earth-observatory-homepage/README.md

 An extension setting the homepage to the latest image from https://earthobservatory.nasa.gov.

-> [!WARNING]
-> Due to the current gouvernement shutdown NASA is not updating the Earth Observatory image of the day.
-The extension now shows a black screen :( It should come back once this is resolved.

 https://addons.mozilla.org/en-US/firefox/addon/visibleearthhomepage/

 The high-resolution image is displayed in full width.